Spydiecy/Trendpup_Cortensor/README.md

 ## Summary

-**TrendPup 🐕** is an advanced AI-powered memecoin investment assistant that combines **decentralized Cortensor AI** with **traditional AI systems** for comprehensive Ethereum ecosystem analysis and trading.
+**TrendPup 🐕** is an advanced AI-powered memecoin investment assistant that uses **Google ADK agents modified to run Cortensor AI models** for comprehensive Ethereum ecosystem analysis and trading.

 ### **Key Technical Achievements:**